mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What is a GPU?
 - How does a GPU work?
 - What does the GPU pipeline look like?
-- What's the difference between a GPU and CPU?
+- What is the difference between a GPU and CPU?
 - What optimizations does a GPU have so it vastly outperforms CPUs in graphics tasks?
 What are the tradeoffs?
 - How do you characterize GPU performance?
 - What are other tasks that GPUs may excel at besides graphics processing?
 Why?